Hospitality and tourism degree courses and career paths

 Grade requirements vary.
-The University of Surrey asks for AAB for applicants to its international hospitality management programme, while other institutions typically accept slightly lower grades.
-You are also likely to need at least grade C in GCSE maths and English language, or equivalent.
+The University of Surrey previously asked for AAB for applicants to its international hospitality management programme, while other institutions typically accepted slightly lower grades.
+You are also likely to need at least grade C/4 in GCSE maths and English language, or equivalent.

 What will I learn on a hospitality management degree course?

 If you study for a hospitality degree you’re likely to learn how to manage a range of hospitality businesses and should graduate with the skills to run your own hotel or pub, or work for a large organisation in an area such as human resources or customer services.
 Hospitality degrees typically combine industry placements with learning about finance, marketing, management theory, human resources, food science and nutrition.

 What jobs can I do with a hospitality degree?

 Here are some examples of the kinds of job you may be considered for as a hospitality management graduate:

 - Floor manager at a private members’ club.
 Floor managers typically meet and greet customers and liaise with other staff to ensure that customers’ needs are met.
 Private members’ clubs typically offer food and drink and sometimes accommodation too, and are used by members, who often share a background in politics, the media or another particular area of interest, for socialising and networking.

 - UK corporate communications manager for an international hotel brand

 What will I learn on a travel and tourism degree course?